 On his website, Unlimited Spanish, Oscar offers Spanish lessons in the form of podcasts.
 You’ll find lots of free lessons on different topics, whether you’re more interested in news or tips about grammar, syntax or vocabulary.

 The site currently includes nearly 200 podcasts ranging from 15 to 20 minutes long.
 That means you have plenty of content to work with!
 The Spanish they speak is clear (the downside is that it’s not very natural), so it’s accessible to people at a beginner or intermediate level.
+But a great bonus is that there is a free transcription of every episode on the Unlimited Spanish website.

 Improve your Spanish listening skills